 San Ginesio was badly hit by the earthquake, and rebuilding is still in progress.
 Visit anyway to show your support for the people who need all the support they can get.
+For more about earthquake risk in Italy, click here.

 San Ginesio is one of those little villages where you get an immediate sense of belonging.
 Once you arrive, you'll feel as if you should never leave.
 Actually, even before you arrive, the moment you see San Ginesio on a distant hilltop, you'll know you've found something special.

-For more on what San Ginesio has to offer watch the video below...
+For more on what San Ginesio has to offer, watch the video below...

 Anytime from May to September is good, but the best would be the second week of August when the medieval festival is held.
 All the town gets into medieval mode, with costumes galore and ancient battles reenacted.

 The winters in San Ginesio do get cold, but, despite that, especially around Christmas time, the atmosphere is delightful.
-It is such fun getting caught up in the Christmas spirit with the locals; everyone is so full of the festive spirit, and warm greetings of Buon Natale and huge helpings of Panettone are everywhere - so much so that you won't even notice the cold.
+It is such fun getting caught up in the Christmas spirit with the locals; everyone is so full of the festive spirit, and warm greetings of Buon Natale and huge helpings of Panettone are everywhere—so much so that you won't even notice the cold.

 If you enjoy my site, I'd love your support.